DraTeots/gtraid/README.md

+Python scrips utilizing computer vision (OpenCV), text recognision (pyTesseract) libraries to automatically parse Guardian Tales screenshots and build Excel spreadsheets with raid hits.

+At this release stage the workflow assumed is:

+- An admin has python and everything installed
+- He saves the raid screenshots to a folder
-So now workflow I assume is that an admin have python and everything installed, and runs script on a folder, script recognizes all images and creates excel file with results.
+- Then he runs this script, which recognizes all images and creates Excel file with results
-The excel file contains both images and recognized names/damages
+- The Excel file contains both images and recognized names/damages

 Readiness:

-- [x] initial image recognition
+- [x] name + damage image recognition
-- [x] working with multiple resolutions
+- [x] support multiple resolutions
-- [x] auto mark duplicated records
+- [x] auto mark possibly duplicated hit records
-- [x] parse multiple raid pictures
+- [x] parse multiple raid screenshots
-- [x] create output excell file
+- [x] create output Excel file with results
-- [ ] calculate hit time, corresponding to screenshot time
+- [ ] calculate hit time, calculated from screenshot time

+Future plans (enhanced workflow):

+- Have a discord bot
+- So that if one uploads an image to a discord channel
+- The image got processed and if such hit is not there, it automatically added to some DB.

+> This is possible only if some other developer will contribute

 ## Installation